ibm-cloud-docs/secrets-manager/concepts/secrets-mgmt.md

 As you plan your data protection strategy, some differences between services to consider include the level of data isolation that your workload requires.

 For a higher level of security and control, your business might benefit from the data isolation that a single-tenant offering provides, such as {{site.data.keyword.secrets-manager_short}} or {{site.data.keyword.hscrypto}}.
-You might also decide that the lower costs and scalability benefits of a multi-tenant service, such as {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.cloudcerts_short}}, are better suited for your needs.
+You might also decide that the lower costs and scalability benefits of a multi-tenant service, such as {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.cloudcerts_short}}, are better suited to your needs.
 The following table lists key features for each service.

 | Service | Secret types | Multi-tenant[^multi-tenant] | Single-tenant[^single-tenant] | HSM backed[^hsm] |
 | --- | --- | --- | --- |  --- |